 In each 15-minute interval and each 5-minute interval of the Fifteen Minute Market and Real-Time Dispatch, respectively, the CAISO calculates the LMP for each PNode, based on the Bids of sellers and buyers selected in those markets as specified in the FMM Schedule and 5-minute Real-Time Dispatch Instructions.
 The CAISO designates a Reference Bus, r, for calculation of the System Marginal Energy Cost (SMECr), which is the shadow price of the system power balance constraint.
 The CAISO uses the distributed load in the EIM Area as the Reference Bus to calculate loss sensitivities and shift factors used to linearize the power balance and Transmission Constraints.
 Resources that have constraints that prevent them from being marginal are not eligible to set the Locational Marginal Price.
-For each bus other than the Reference Bus, the CAISO determines separate components of the LMP for the marginal cost of Energy, Marginal Cost of Congestion, Marginal Cost of Losses, and EIM Bid Adder relative to the Reference Bus, consistent with the following equation:
+For each bus other than the Reference Bus, the CAISO determines separate components of the LMP for the marginal cost of Energy, Marginal Cost of Congestion, Marginal Cost of Losses, and Marginal Greenhouse Gas Cost relative to the Reference Bus, consistent with the following equation:

 LMPi = SMECr + MCCi + MCLi + MCGi